thereferences/practice/docs/source/development/integration/cloud.md

 ## AWS CLI

+### Key Parameters & Arguments

 <img src="../../_static/images/aws_access_portal.png" alt="Access Portal">

-Foremost, the key values of the `aws configure` parameters are set via the directives below.
+The key values of the `aws configure` parameters are set via the directives below.
 Use the image above, and below, to determine most of the parameter values, i.e., the values in brackets.

 ```shell
 aws configure set sso_session {sso.session.string} --profile default